Why New York City Stopped Building Subways - Slashdot

 Re: (Score:2)

+The level of corruption in NYC is unnerving to learn about.
+I guess regular people can't really afford to live there, and if you do live there you are in on it in some way.

 A more accurate depiction of the subway's status..
-(Score:3)
+(Score:5, Insightful)

 The statement...